Geophysical Research Letters

 Precise geodetic measurements made over broad swaths of tectonically active regions record patterns of interseismic strain accumulation, providing key insights into the locus and timing of pending earthquakes.
 Recent studies of geodetic position time series, including that of Melnick et al. (2017), illustrate temporal variation in the pattern of interseismic deformation.
 These authors propose that the 2010 Mw = 8.8 Maule, Chile, earthquake enhanced coupling on the Andean subduction zone adjacent to the rupture, including on the portion of the megathrust that broke 5 years later in the Mw = 8.3 Illapel event.

 Loveless, John P., "Super-Interseismic Periods: Redefining Earthquake Recurrence" (2017).
-Faculty Publications.
-7.
+Geosciences: Faculty Publications, Smith College, Northampton, MA.